 Trailblazing brands are going headless because having the two sides of the ecomm equation operate as discrete systems has several benefits, such as:

-Flexibility to arrange your content management or CMS however you like
+- The flexibility to arrange your content management or CMS however you like,

-Enabling your web teams to execute on your store’s vision quickly and without over-reliance on developers
+- Enabling your web teams to execute on your store’s vision quickly and without over-reliance on developers, and

-Fewer barriers to the internationalization of your store (multi-language and currency become much easier to execute), and
+- Fewer barriers to the internationalization of your store (multi-language and currency become much easier to execute).

 Blazing fast page-to-page load times